FUSE: FUnctional Safety and Evolvable architectures for autonomy

 - Validate the solutions in realistic vehicle set-up

 The work within FUSE is split into multiple work packages (WPs) as shown in the figure above.
 Each WP is lead by one of the consortium partners and supported by other partners to a certain extent.

 KTH is the leader for WP3 (Architecture) as well as an active participant in WP1 (Evaluation in Realistic Vehicle Setup) and WP4 (Networking and Dissemination).

 We at KTH have a strong research background in architecting new and innovative automotive systems.
 For example, the provided an early theory and implementation of dynamically self-reconfiguring automotive systems.
-Thedeveloped a reference architecture and implementation for autonomous, cooperative driving.
+The Scoop project developed a reference architecture and implementation for autonomous, cooperative driving.
 In addition to the architecture itself, we also conduct significant research in representing and reasoning about architectures.
-In fact, KTH is one of the developers of the architecture description language .
+In fact, KTH is one of the developers of the architecture description language EAST-ADL .
 Leading the Architecture work package within FUSE is, therefore, a promising extension of our ongoing research.

 The KTH team within the FUSE project has strong engineering talent and a keenness for applied research.
 Therefore, we have taken an active interest in WP1 which involves the application of our research in a realistic vehicle setup.
 This way, our research results have the potential to make it into real products, in addition to academic publications.

 Finally, as a university, KTH exists to increase and spread knowledge.
 Therefore, we will naturally be involved in WP4 - the networking and dissemination of our results.
 This would be in the form of publications as well as hosting and participating in workshops, seminars and conferences.

 The main contributions have concerned architectures for autonomous vehicles.
 Current work addresses safety for perception related functionality.